domcloud/domcloud/service.md

 ## Refund Terms

 DOM Cloud provides an opportunity to make a refund if you have just purchased a paid plan that is less than 15 days old from the first purchase.
 The refund is a refund of 90% of the hosting price, excluding the purchase of a domain and additional data bandwidth.
-Please note that Refunds are not valid for package extensions or upgrades.
+Please note that Refunds are not valid for plan extensions or upgrades.

 We only serve the refund process to a Himbara account (BNI, BRI, Mandiri, or BTN) for Indonesian Bank or via PayPal for customers outside of Indonesia.
 After we send the money, your hosting is automatically deleted without any notification and other backups.
 You can submit a refund via email support.